 This orthodox black tea hails from the Chota Tingrai Estate, Tinsukia Dist., Assam State, in partnership with Mana Organics.
 Properly brewed Assam production is famed for having exceptionally malty, smooth characteristics, while exhibiting little astringency.

-This orthodox black tea hails from the Tonganagaon Estate, in the state of Assam, northeastern India.
-Tonganagaon is an exceptionally malty, smooth black tea, with little astringency.
-It is a fantastic example of an Assam tea and we are pleased to have a relationship with this estate.
+This tea is a fantastic example of an Assamese tea.
 As an ideal breakfast tea, it can be enjoyed with or without milk and sweetener.
-Though the leaves are a broken grade (GBOP, or Golden Broken Orange Pekoe), its flavor is rich and full without bitterness.
-This tea is Certified Organic and carries a Rainforest Alliance certification.
+Though the leaves are a slightly broken grade (FBOP - Golden Flowery Broken Orange Pekoe), its flavor is rich and full without bitterness.

 Indian Black Tea*.

 - Scoop a heaping teaspoon of tea into infuser.